thekingofhyrule/thekingofhyrule/README.md

 ## Welcome to my Github!
 ### My name is James and I am a Cloud Engineer who also enjoys programming
-Most of my personal projects can be found on my blog - simplestudios.net
+Most of my personal projects can be found on my blog - [simplestudios](simplestudios.net) The blog is defintaly a work in progress as I am uising it to learn web dev as well.

 <!--
 **thekingofhyrule/thekingofhyrule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.